 * make stuffed bell peppers/courgettes/aubergines/large tomatoes

-* top leftovers with mashed potato and make little shepherd/cottage pies.
-If you just have small amount of leftovers then create a few individual pies using ramekins or individual pie dishes.
-Once cooked these can be well wrapped and frozen for up to 4 months.
+* top leftovers with mashed potato and make small individual shepherd/cottage pies using ramekins or individual pie dishes.

-* Prepare a Bolognese sloppy joe.
-Scoop the sauce into a soft or crusty roll and top with your usual burger toppings, if liked.
+* prepare a Bolognese sloppy joe.
+Scoop the sauce into a soft or crusty roll and top with your usual burger toppings.

 * use as part of a burrito filling